freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-conversation-starters-in-the-break-room/task-33.md

 ## --sentence--

-`Sophie: Electric, for sure! _ _ your hobbies, though, do you have any favorite photography themes?`
+`Electric, for sure! _ _ your hobbies, though, do you have any favorite photography themes?`

 ## --blanks--